nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sidewalk_prototype.rst

 To correctly set up your Sidewalk device, first you have to onboard it.
 Complete the `Onbarding your Sidewalk devices`_ steps described in the Amazon Sidewalk documentation.
+This section details the prototyping flow for onboarding your Sidewalk devices.
+In this flow, you will provision devices individually, allowing you to learn more about prototyping your application.

 Generate provisioning
 *********************